 Texting while driving is an extremely dangerous form of distracted driving.
 This can quickly result in a serious accident.
 You could be eligible to receive compensation for your losses if you were hurt by a texting driver in the Baton Rouge area.

-A Baton Rouge texting behind the wheel lawyer from the Morris Bart law firm may be able to pursue compensation on your behalf while you focus on recovering from your injuries.
+A Baton Rouge injury lawyer from the Morris Bart law firm may be able to pursue compensation on your behalf while you focus on recovering from your injuries.
 We represent clients in both settlement negotiations and on trial in personal injury lawsuits.

 To discuss your case in a free consultation with a member of the Morris Bart law firm team, call us at (225) 341-5694 today.